 The Bitcoin protocol defines the rules of the organization, while bitcoin as currency provide an incentive for users to secure the network.
 This ensures that the different participants can work together to keep Bitcoin running as a decentralized autonomous organization.

 The common goal in the case of Bitcoin is storing and transferring value without a central entity coordinating the system.
 But what else could DAOs be used for?

-On top of that, these innovations introduced a subset of DAOs called Decentralized Autonomous Corporations (DACs).
+A subset of DAOs have emerged called decentralized autonomous corporations (DACs).
 A DAC may provide similar services to a traditional company, for example, a ridesharing service.
 The difference is that it works without the corporate governance structure found in traditional businesses.

 Ethereum and “The DAO”

-The desirable properties of DAOs (decentralization, immutability, trustlessness) inherently carry significant performance and security drawbacks.
-While some of the potential organizations that can spring up as DAOs are undoubtedly exciting, they introduce a lot of risk that isn’t present in traditional organizations.
+The desirable properties of DAOs (decentralization, immutability, trustlessness) inherently carry some performance and security risks.
+The example of The DAO demonstrated that this new organizational form can introduce novel risks that are not present in traditional entities.

 Points of centralization

-DAOs allow organizations to break free from reliance on traditional institutions.
-Instead of a central entity coordinating participants, governance rules are automated and steer actors towards the most beneficial outcome for the network.
+DAOs allow organizations to break free from reliance on traditional hierarchies and structures.
+Instead of a central entity coordinating participants’ actions, governance rules are automated and steer members towards the most beneficial outcome for the network.